 Americans trust municipal bonds as they do few other instruments.
 This has worked to keep costs low for issuers.
 The Orange County bankruptcy filing and default may therefore impose costs on public finance that will be felt for years to come, by issuers miles from Southern California.
-No one understands that better than this group.
+No one understands that better than the people in this room.

-There may be another cost imposed as well -- one associated with the phrase "willingness to pay," which has at its roots financing structures that avoid constitutional debt limits.
-This development is not unique to California -- it is a reality of municipal finance in almost every state, and has been for a long time.
+There may be another cost imposed as well -- one associated with the phrase "willingness to pay," which has at its roots financing structures that avoid constitutional debt limits -- it is a reality of municipal finance in almost every state, and has been for a long time.
 You'll forgive me if I again refer to my father.

 In 1974, he released a study that examined New York State's debt obligations.
 The report emphasized the enormous power that governments wield when they issue debt, in effect committing taxpayers' dollars for years into the future.
-It emphasized the tremendous ethical responsibility borne by issuers of municipal securities.
-And it concluded that "debt is at the same time one of the most important of the fiscal mechanisms available to government - and one of the most vulnerable to misuse."
+It stressed the tremendous ethical responsibility borne by issuers of municipal securities.
+And it concluded that "debt is at the same time one of the most important of the fiscal mechanisms available to government -- and one of the most vulnerable to misuse."
 He raised special concerns about the propensity of his state to avoid constitutional limits on debt through the proliferation of debt-issuing agencies.

-The problems in Orange County made me recall my father's warnings.
+Recent headlines of actual or looming default because of citizens or legislatures no longer willing to support debt service made me recall my father's warnings.
 The financing practices that were of such concern to him have become a mainstay for many communities.
-And now a large issuer has publicly put in question the validity of its own debts, including these very instruments.
-Whether sincere or a negotiating ploy, this expression of uncertainty may have added a new premium for legal risk.
+And, in Orange County, a large issuer has publicly put in question the validity of its own debts.
+Whether sincere or a negotiating ploy, these expressions of uncertainty may have added a new premium for legal risk.